leojuriolli7/cluster-api/README.md

 # clusters-api

-Graphql API for a forum.
+GraphQL API for a forum.

 ## Features: